atomix/atomix.github.io/copycat/docs/getting-started.md

 }
 ```

-In each operation method, once the commit has been applied to the state machine, the `Commit` must be `close`d.
-This releases the `Commit` object back to a pool.
+In each operation method, once the commit has been applied to the state machine, the [`Commit`][Commit] must be `close`d.
+This releases the [`Commit`][Commit] object back to a pool.
 In certain types of state machines, commits can be held open across method calls.
 This is explained in more detail in the [state machine][state-machines] documentation.

 ### Implementing Snapshot Support

 State machine operations are replicated and written to a log on disk on each server in the cluster.
 As commands are submitted to the cluster over time, the disk capacity will eventually be consumed.
 Copycat must periodically remove unneeded commands from the replicated log to conserve disk space.
 This is known as log compaction.

 State machines are responsible for ensuring that state is persisted so that Copycat can compact its logs.
 The simplest and most common approach to supporting log compaction is through snapshots.
-To support snapshots in a Copycat state machine, implement the `Snapshottable` interface.
+To support snapshots in a Copycat state machine, implement the [`Snapshottable`][Snapshottable] interface.

 Let's extend the `MapStateMachine` to support snapshotting: